Skip to main content

 Implementing a Service Method Without a Unit of Work

-To better understand what the Unit of Work pattern has to offer, let’s first review the code we need to write without it in each service method, while still adhering to the design best practices discussed earlier.
+To better understand what the Unit of Work pattern has to offer, let’s first review the code we need to write without using the Unit of Work in each service method, while still adhering to the design best practices discussed earlier.
 We need to write code for a specific business requirement, but also have it serve as boilerplate code to implement the following:

 • DML bulkification and optimization - The code can update some or all of the Opportunity or OpportunityLineItem records, depending on the logic flow.
 It creates and populates two lists to maintain only the records read that need to be updated.